sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 For list values, enter `lead` and hit enter and then add another called `opportunity`.

+HubSpot natively supports these values.
+Note that for the sync to work properly, you need to enter the internal values, for example “marketingqualifiedlead” and not “Marketing Qualified Lead”.

 Click `Save` when done:

 <img src="assets/ht18.png" width="500"/>